All you need to know about the Professional Triathletes Organisation – PTO – including its goals, history, events, board members and funding.

 In April 2020, the PTO announced that its first world championship event would take place at Challenge Daytona with a $1 million pro prize purse up for grabs – $750,000 more than on offer at the Ironman 70.3 World Championships.

-The event is set to take place at the Daytona International Speedway on 4-6 December 2020.
-While there are a variety of age-group races on offer, the pros will take on unique distances, which came about due to thunderstorms delaying the race start of the 2019 event.
+The event took place at the Daytona International Speedway on 4-6 December 2020.
+The pros will competed at unique distances, which came about due to thunderstorms delaying the race start of the 2019 event.

 Throughout October 2020, the PTO revealed a selection of 20 wildcard athletes for the PTO 2020 Championship.
 The wildcard selection criteria focused on up-and-comers, short-course stars and proven performers unable to gain qualification points.